 Much like with the US News and World Report “Best Colleges” list, when people get too tied up in rankings, they often miss the critical component of “fit.”

+Some companies mistakenly base their decision solely on the presentation rather than talking to other people in their ecosystem about their insurance brokerage decision.
 If you have the chance to speak with someone who has worked with a prospective insurance brokerage during your assessment process, take the opportunity to do so.

 This may come in different forms: